Best, Easiest Homemade Pizza Ever

 How easy is that?
 No fancy flour, no wondering if the water temperature is just right to activate the yeast, no sticky, kneading mess.
 It’s certainly quicker than walking to the market and buying dough.
 Plus, unlike store bought, which I’ve found to be stubborn to work, this one is pretty maleable.

-5) The oven temperature remained at a consistent 500 degrees.
-We didn’t incorporate the broiler as is suggested in the recipe: too complicated for our crew and pizza was still over the top.
+The oven temperature remained at 500 degrees.
+We didn’t incorporate the broiler as is suggested in the recipe (too complicated for our crew) and the pizza was still over the top.

 We found the recipe made enough for our family of five, plus slices leftover for lunch boxes the next day.
 Keep in mind, I served the pizza with both a generous salad and a side of roasted asparagus.
 This assured we weren’t just filling up on the delicious pie, but balancing all that cheesy goodness with plenty of green stuff.
 Red wine helped the grown ups wash it all down; we need our antioxidants and phytochemicals, people!